Verified and Tested 03/22/2015

-In this how-to, we will walk you through How-To Remote Desktop into your Windows Server.
+In this how-to, we will walk you through how to use Remote Desktop to access your Windows Server.

 Remote Desktop Protocol (RDP) is a proprietary protocol developed by Microsoft, which provides a user with a graphical interface to connect to another computer over a network connection.
 The user employs RDP client software for this purpose while the other computer must run RDP server software.